Lennox Superville: Early life and education

 Lennox E. Superville was born on June 10, 1942, in Fyzabad, Trinidad and Tobago.
 While attending Nelson Street Boys' R.C.
 School in Port of Spain, Trinidad, his mother unexpectedly died from a heart attack at St. Ann's Hospital Port of Spain, Trinidad.

 After transitioning from Nelson Street Boys' RC School in 1955, he enrolled at Osmond High School in San Juan, Trinidad and Tobago.

-On August 28, 1966, he moved to New York City to pursue his Ph.D. in Mathematics.
+On August 28, 1966, he moved to New York City to pursue his Ph.D. in mathematics.
 He earned a Bachelor of Arts in mathematics at Hunter College, New York City, in 1970, followed by his master of arts in 1972.
-He then completed his Ph.D. in Mathematics in 1978, becoming the first Trinidadian American to earn a Ph.D. in Mathematics at the Graduate Center of the City University of New York (CUNY).
+He then completed his Ph.D. in mathematics in 1978, becoming the first Trinidadian American to earn a Ph.D. in mathematics at the Graduate Center of the City University of New York (CUNY).
 Superville's doctoral advisor was Alan Jerome Hoffman.
-His doctoral thesis was Various Aspects of Max Algebra, which was subsequently published in Notices of the American Mathematical Society, Volume 25, Number 6, Pages 353 – 460, A--569-A-692.
+His doctoral thesis was Various Aspects of Max Algebra.

 Career

 Superville started teaching Mathematics at Hunter College, New York City as an adjunct professor in 1972 and became a tenured assistant professor in 1978.
-He also lectured as an adjunct professor in Basic Programming at Columbia University in the City of New York, NYC, in Summer 1977, Biostatistics for Nurses at St. Joseph College Brooklyn, 1978, and was the editor and author of Basic Skills: Arithmetic and Algebra, A modular Approach (1978, 1979) for first-year students entering CUNY under Open Admissions.
+He also lectured as an adjunct professor in Basic Programming at Columbia University in the New York City in Summer 1977, Biostatistics for Nurses at St. Joseph College Brooklyn, 1978, and was the editor and author of Basic Skills: Arithmetic and Algebra, A modular Approach (1978, 1979) for first-year students entering CUNY under Open Admissions.
 Superville was Co-Chair of the Journal of the CUNY Mathematics Discussion Group (1978-79).

 In 1980, he joined the American Telephone and Telegraph Company (AT&T) Operations Center in Bedminster, New Jersey, as a member of the technical staff to provide internal technical support and offer technical expertise to several departments across AT&T longlines.
 During his 2-year tenure, he was involved in the United States v.
 AT&T antitrust case that led to the 1982 Bell System divestiture and the testing of the cordless phone operating at a frequency of 2.7 MHz.
 As a member of the Technical Staff at AT&T, Superville also evaluated programming codes on aircraft command control systems and verified heuristic algorithms.

 Then in 1982, he became the manager of network architecture at Radio Corporation of America (RCA) in Princeton, New Jersey, where he managed the design of the network devices and services to serve the connectivity needs of their client devices with key emphasis on the provision of visibility into the national network's operation.